jaypipes/vif_plug_ivs/README.rst

 Configuration
 -------------

-The following configuration options are used by the `vif_plug_ivs.ivs_hybrid.IvsHybridPlugin` VIF plugin and are passed from the `os_vif.initialize(**config)` function:
+The following configuration options are used by both the `vif_plug_ivs.ivs.IvsBridgePlugin` and `vif_plug_ivs.ivs_hybrid.IvsHybridPlugin` VIF plugins and are passed from the `os_vif.initialize(**config)` function:

 * `network_device_mtu` -- Defaults to `1500`.
 Override to set the max